Praeovibos

 Praeovibos, also known as the giant muskox, is an extinct genus of bovid that contains a single species, Praeovibos priscus.
-This species used to be regarded as the ancestor to the modern muskox (Ovibos moschatus) but new findings suggest that these two species may be the same age.

-The genus Praeovibos existed since the middle Pleistocene, around 1.5 million years ago.
-The giant muskox spread to Alaska around 1 million years ago.
-At the end of the Pleistocene this genus went extinct.
-Remains of the giant muskox were found with early human remains, indicated that this species was hunted by humans.
+It is closely related to the living muskox (Ovibos moschatus), and is placed as a part of the same tribe Ovibovini.

 Description

 Praeovibos priscus was larger than the modern muskox (Ovibos moschatus) with a shoulder height of 130–165 cm and longer, more massive limbs.

-Distribution and habitat
+Evolution, distribution and habitat

+The earliest fossils of the genus date to the Early Pleistocene, around 1.5 million years ago.

 The giant muskox was widespread during the Pleistocene, ranging from western Europe to Alaska and the Northern Yukon Territory.
-During the Glacial Periods Praeovibus priscus lived in the upland together with reindeer (Rangifer tarandus) and other alpine animals.
+During the Glacial Periods Praeovibos priscus lived in the upland together with reindeer (Rangifer tarandus) and other alpine animals.
 This species also lived in open wooded or savanna-like habitat, however in Spain and England it has been found living in moist, temperate forests.
+The youngest fossils date to the Last Glacial Period, less than 50,000 years ago.